Sorry, you need to enable JavaScript to visit this website.

 4.1.
 Frequently checking the network health status

-4.1.2 Maintain an inventory of production systems, types of OSes, roaming computers, remote office machines under IP scope management, etc.
+4.1.2.
+Maintain an inventory of production systems, types of operating systems, roaming computers, remote office machines under IP scope management, etc.

-4.1.4 When new computers are added to your network, make sure they're covered under automated patching.
+4.1.4.
+When new computers are added to the network, make sure that the new system is covered under automated patching.

-4.1.5 Be aware of certain patches that shouldn't be deployed in your network because they can prevent other components from operating efficiently, some versions of Java, for example.
+4.1.5.
+Be aware of certain patches that shouldn't be deployed in the network as they may prevent other components from operating efficiently, some versions of Java RE, for example.

 4.2.
-Evaluating Patches in a test environment before distributing
+Evaluating Patches in a test environment before applying to the Production environment:

-The test environment should mirror the network, containing the same types of Operating Systems and applications used in production.
-Testing patches before deployment ensures they're stable for deployment.
-After successful deployment to the test machines, this process is replicable for the whole enterprise.
+The test environment should mirror the network, containing the same types of operating systems and applications used in production.
+Testing patches before deployment ensures that it is stable for deployment.
+This process is replicable for the whole enterprise.

-4.3.1 A regular schedule shall be developed for security patching of all the District systems and devices.
+4.3.1.
+A regular schedule (30 days for Levels 5 & 4 and 90 days for level 3) must be developed for security patching of all the District systems and devices.

-4.3.2 Patching shall include updates to all operating systems, including office productivity software, database software, and third-party applications (e.g. Flash, Java, etc.), under the direction of OCTO management.
+4.3.2.
+Patching must include updates to all operating systems, including office productivity software, database software, and third-party applications (e.g., Firefox, Java RE, etc.), under the direction of OCTO management.

 4.4.
 Device types